-Maritime transport is key in creating blue growth and connection the European economies to each other and the World markets.
-In Europe, the sector generates some $\in$ 200 billion annually in added value and employs 2.5 million people (see figure below).
-Specifically, deep and short sea shipping are major economic subsectors for which most employment is on land.
+Maritime transport is key in creating blue growth and connecting European economies both internally and with the World market.
+In Europe, the sector generates \in 200 billion annually in added value and employs 2.5 million people (see Figure 3).
+Specifically, deep and short sea shipping are major economic subsectors for which most employment is on land.4